thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 ### 3.4 Nonfunctional Requirements

-The non-functional requirements of the system largely revolve around the security and maintainability of the system.
+The non-functional requirements of the system largely revolve around the performance, stability, and maintainability of the system.
 These include:

 - The system should adapt and work with different games.